 What schema data markup boils down to is somewhat simple:

 Adding schema data markup to your site is not a simple task, as we mentioned, but it is essential.
-Given that Google is always changing its game, who’s to say they won’t require Schema Data Markup sometime shortly?
+Given that Google is constantly changing its game, who’s to say they won’t require Schema Data Markup sometime shortly?
 (That is 100% speculation, but you know how they like to do that.)